-- Manned amateur radio station,
+- Manned amateur radio station, where the

-- Technical expertise and assistance
+- Technical expertise and assistance in the restoration

 systems, and other related equipment and facilities.

-- Provide training and education
+- Provide training and education to the public

-- Support school programs through
+- Support school programs through tours,

 demonstrations and educational programs.

-- Support Scouting organizations
+- Support Scouting organizations by providing

 a "Jamboree On The Air" (JOTA) station, and other activities

 appropriate for Boy Scouts, Cub Scouts, Girl Scouts, and similar scouting